MLHaiti/covid19htweb/README.md

 - You can check the latest online version here [https://covid19htweb.now.sh/](https://covid19htweb.now.sh/)

-## Important TODO List before launch
+## Important TODO List before public launch

 - Configure next seo
-- Dynanically set base url in project based on environment
+- Dynamically set base url in project based on environment
-- Tune fune sharing for each platform
+- Configure haring for each platform
+- Need Website to try find fresh information first or completely remove PWA.
+It seems it needs to do cache fall back